renovatebot/renovate/docs/development/local-development.md

 #### Local Docker

-If, for some reason, you can't run the relevant versions on your local machine, you can run everything from a Docker image.
+If, for some reason, you can not run the relevant versions on your local machine, you can run everything from a Docker image.
 To build the correct docker image:

 ```